 Institutional Biosafety Committee (IBC) Applications

-The IBC has transitioned to an online submission process (eProtocol).
+The IBC has transitioned to an online submission process for all application types (eProtocol).

 For eProtocol applications, please follow the information below.

 A Division of Research eProtocol website with training manuals and a link to eProtocol can be found at http://research.wayne.edu/eprotocol/.

 You can access eProtocol directly at https://ksprodweb.ovpr.wayne.edu/.

 - Please make sure you use the latest version of one of the supported browsers: Firefox or Safari

 Trainings that have recently been completed in CITI will not be reflected in eProtocol until the two systems have synchronized.
 This process is completed once per day.
 For the synchronization process to work it requires that each user has included their WSU Access ID in their CITI profile.